discretegames/runmany/README.md

 The header `Also:` is used to add snippets to a section and `End.` can optionally be used to end a section.

-The content of a snippet is the text after any whitespace after the colon (`:`) in the snippet header, plus all the lines below that are indented with a single tab or 4 spaces, until the next header or `End.` or end of file.
+The content of a snippet is the text after any whitespace after the colon (`:`) in the snippet header, plus all the lines below that are indented with a single tab or 4 spaces (with these indents removed), until the next header or `End.` or end of file.

 So this code section